dohughes-msft/sap/bash/lvm/README.md

 * volume group (corresponding to the previous section)
 * logical volume name
 * filesystem name
-* filesystem size as a percentage of the whole volume group
+* filesystem size as a percentage of the total space in the volume group

 ### Simple example - SAP application server
 The simplest possible configuration file looks like this: